Solid-State RF Switching to 8GHz

 What disadvantages do they have?

-These switches cannot handle as much RF power as their mechanical counterparts and they do not handle DC signals very well.
-At lower frequencies (typically around 1MHz to 10MHz) the manufacturers de-rate their specification.
-To avoid potential damage to the switches by accidental application of DC signals (for example from amplifiers) we AC couple our switches to preserve a useful bottom frequency down to a few MHz.As the RF switches are fabricated from semiconductors they can exhibit some non linearity, the 40-880 series have a typical third order intercept level of greater than +60dBm.
+These switches cannot handle as much RF power as their mechanical counterparts, and they do not handle DC signals very well.
+At lower frequencies (typically around 1MHz to 10MHz), the manufacturers de-rate their specification.
+To avoid potential damage to the switches by accidental application of DC signals (for example, from amplifiers), we AC couple our switches to preserve a useful bottom frequency down to a few MHz.As the RF switches are fabricated from semiconductors, they can exhibit some non-linearity; the 40-880 series has a typical third-order intercept level greater than +60dBm.

 Where do Pickering Interfaces recommend these switches are used?

-They are particularly relevant for applications requiring signal levels up +20dBm - more than enough for most applications.
+They are particularly relevant for applications requiring signal levels up to +20dBm - more than enough for most applications.
 At +20dBm IP3 products are typically less than 80dBc.
-The switches can be used at higher powers but users need to asses if performance aspects like intermodulation might be an issue.
+The switches can be used at higher powers, but users need to assess if performance aspects like intermodulation might be an issue.

-What solid state switches do Pickering Interfaces offer
+What solid state switches does Pickering Interfaces offer

-We offer a range solid state switches based on commercially available switches integrated into our own switch designs using controlled RF materials and proprietary SMA connectors.
-These design offer excellent performance to beyond 6GHz.
+We offer a range of solid-state switches based on commercially available switches integrated into our switch designs using controlled RF materials and proprietary SMA connectors.
+These designs provide excellent performance beyond 8GHz.
 The range includes a programmable attenuator.

 40-880 SPDT Switch

-Dual, Quad, Hex or Octal SPDT Switch Automatic termination of unused output ports 10MHz to 6GHz frequency range
+Dual, Quad, Hex or Octal SPDT Switch Automatic termination of unused output ports 10MHz to 8GHz frequency range

 40-881 SP6T Switch

-Single or Dual SP6T switch Automatic terminations of unused ports 10MHz to 6GHz frequency range
+Single or Dual SP6T switch Automatic terminations of unused ports 10MHz to 8GHz frequency range

 40-882 SP4T Switch

-Dual, Triple or Quad SP4T switch Automatic termination of unused ports 10MHz to 6GHz frequency range
+Dual, Triple or Quad SP4T switch Automatic termination of unused ports 10MHz to 8GHz frequency range

 41-182 Programmable Attenuator